Quidoo/english-for_designers/04-experience/index.md

 ## Experience

 ### Gadzook studio
-**One of the founders of studio Gadzook and Creative director.** 2020 - now
+**One of the founders of studio Gadzook and a Creative director.** - 2020 - now

 **Gymnasium Chomutov** Visual identity, orientation systems and communication for gymnasium in Chomutov